Financial Women's Association

-The Financial Women's Association (FWA) is a New York-based network of female professionals from various sectors of the financial world.
-Founded in 1956, the FWA is a professional organization focused on enhancing the role of women in finance, as well as fostering the development of young female leaders.
-The FWA serves its members through educational programs and networking opportunities, and it serves the community through its nationally acclaimed scholarship, mentoring and training programs.
+The Financial Women's Association (FWA) is a premier professional organization based in New York, uniting women and allies across the financial sector and beyond.
+Founded in 1956, the FWA champions the advancement of women at all career stages.
+The organization supports students and professionals through education, mentorship, scholarships, and thought leadership.
+With a mission to pave the way forward for equitable representation in finance, the FWA is a dynamic force for inclusion and opportunity in the industry.

 History

-In 1956, eight women from Wall Street applied to join the Young Men's Investment Association.
-The eight women were Elizabeth Heaton, Audrey Hochberg, Nancy McNamara, Susan Rappaport, Jane Sheppard, Gloria Swope, Joan Williams, and Nancy Zuger.
-When they were denied admission, they founded the Young Women's Investment Association, which would later evolve into the Financial Women's Association in 1965.
-From their first event in 1957—a luncheon with an invited speaker—the organization has experienced considerable growth.
+In 1956, eight visionary women—Elizabeth Heaton, Audrey Hochberg, Nancy McNamara, Susan Rappaport, Jane Sheppard, Gloria Swope, Joan Williams, and Nancy Zuger. were denied admission to the Young Men’s Investment Association.
+In response, they founded the Young Women’s Investment Association, which was rebranded as the Financial Women’s Association in 1965.
+Their first event, a speaker luncheon in 1957, marked the beginning of a now decades-long legacy.
+Today, the FWA continues to grow and evolve, engaging professionals from entry-level to the C-suite and fostering a vibrant community of leaders.
 As of 2013, the FWA consisted of over 850 members, some from the highest echelons of finance and international business.

 Activities

-The FWA organizes nearly 100 events each year.
+The FWA organizes nearly 100 events annually, ranging from intimate roundtables to major conferences.
+These events focus on leadership development, professional skills, market insights, DEI (diversity, equity, and inclusion), and fostering mentorship across generations of women in finance.

 Women in Finance

-One of the primary functions of the FWA is to enhance the existing role of women in finance.
+The FWA advocates for the advancement of women in the financial industry through research, advocacy, and visibility.
 To this end, the organization has sponsored a number of fact finding forums to encourage ongoing dialogue between the financial community and the public sector.
 The FWA also conducts surveys to highlight the inequalities that exist in the corporate world; one survey, for example, focusing on the disparity of women in corporate boards, was featured prominently in the media in late 2006.
 Another, showing the pay disparity between men and women in the financial sector, gained similar attention.

 Mentorship

-The FWA aims to actively train and develop future female leaders in the financial field.
-The organization provides a variety of networking opportunities where young members can meet other professionals in their industry, and also offers seminars to young women.
+Mentorship is a cornerstone of the FWA's impact; the FWA aims to actively train and develop future female leaders in the financial field..
+The organization runs comprehensive mentoring programs for high school, undergraduate, and graduate students, as well as for early- and mid-career professionals.
+These programs pair mentees with accomplished professionals and provide access to career guidance, networking, and growth opportunities.